Cartoonist

 To be able to suggest cartoon ideas for advertising that will help promote a client's product or service, cartoonists must keep up to date with publicity and marketing trends.

-There are no specialized art programs for cartoonists in Alberta, but post-secondary schools throughout the province offer fine art and visual communications programs that can provide a good foundation for cartooning.
+Post-secondary schools throughout the province offer fine art and visual communications programs that can provide a good foundation for cartooning.

 After completing basic art training, many cartoonists start by apprenticing with a well-known cartoonist at an advertising agency, design studio or newspaper.
 Practice is essential to develop a portfolio of work to show potential employers.
 Cartoonists are advised to ask for constructive criticism from people in the business.